Skip to Content

 Applications for Maine TANF can now be made online through My Maine Connection or in person at your local DHHS office .

-Families who are otherwise eligible for the TANF program who seek one-time, short-term assistance while searching for a job may apply for Alternative Aid Assistance instead of TANF.
+Families seeking one-time, short-term assistance while searching for employment may apply for Alternative Aid Assistance in place of TANF.

 (855) 797-4357